 World Home Economics Day (WHED) was initiated as a public relations event in 1982, and since then each 21 March highlights a home economics theme we feel deserves public attention.
+The themes for the upcoming years are:

 See the informative position paper of the German Section of IFHE English Version, German Version, read the inspiring Opening Speech given by Prof. Dr. Mee Sok PARK, on 8 August 2023 at the 21st ARAHE Biennial International Congress and watch the Video from IFHE President Gwendolyn Hustvedt, introducing the WHED Theme 2024 here.